 Plastic can be incredibly useful in making durable items like contact lenses and electronics, but it is also used to make products used just once then thrown away, like straws, take-out utensils, and plastic cups.
 Plastic does not biodegrade, it photodegrades into smaller and smaller pieces and can remain in the environment indefinitely.

-As consumers, we all have the power to make conscious purchasing choices and motivate companies to rethink and redesign products and packaging.
-Learn more about the Think Beyond Plastic Innovation Forum inspiring innovation and entrepreneurial projects with a focus on alternatives to disposal plastics and innovative product design.
+As consumers, we all have the power to make conscious purchasing choices.
+Read the Plastics BAN List to learn about the most harmful plastic products and choose better alternatives.
+Take the 5 Gyres pledge to go#foamfree and avoid styrofoam products, or download the Action Guide to jumpstart a ban in your community.
 Refuse single-serving packaging, excess packaging, straws and other disposable plastics.
 Reduce everyday plastics such as sandwich bags by replacing them with reusable lunch containers.
 Bring your to-go mug to the coffee shop or smoothie shop to reduce lids and plastic cups.